OrderN/CONQUEST-release/docs/input_tags.rst

     Perdew-Burke-Ernzerhof functional variants can be used in spin polarised calculations.

     At the moment, only hybrid functionals with GGA PBE are allowed.
-Fraction of exact exchange can be tuned.
+Fraction of exact exchange can be tuned. **Warning**: EXX contribution to forces are not implemented yet.

     Note that, if the code is compiled with LibXC, the full LibXC set of functionals is available, selected with a negative six